alexyamm33/APS360_Project/Model-Two-Baseline/README.md

-# Mask Type Classification - Baseline Model
+# Mask Type Classification - Baseline Model II
 ## Background
 This model serves as simple baseline model that classifies images of mask-wearing persons into one of three mask categories: "n95", "surgical" or "other".
 This model is a 3-layer CNN that uses ALEXNET transfer learning.

+## Summary
+This model was trained on a balanced dataset of 1080 images, 15 epochs, and uses L2 regularization.
+Its final performance was evaluated on a balanced dataset of 360 images it never saw before.

+The model has a **69.5% testing accuracy**.
+Testing results showed a **70.4 % precision**, **70.1% recall**.
+**F1 score: 70.3%**.

+Detailed performance results can be read below under *Performance*.

 ## The Dataset
 Raw images were obtained from the following sources: